What we know now about the MySQL 8.1 Innovation Release and existing MySQL 8.0.x and Long-Term Support (LTS) versions

 The support period is only about three months until the next Innovation Release is released.

-Although you will need to upgrade each time, in return you will be able to take advantage of the latest features and improvements.
+You will need to upgrade each time, but in return you will be able to take advantage of the latest features and improvements.

-MySQL 8.1 has currently been released, and the version numbers will go up from 8.2 to 8.3 to 8.4.
+MySQL 8.1 has been released so far, and the version numbers will go up from 8.2 to 8.3 to 8.4.

 MySQL 8.0.x

-Only bug fixes will be released until the EOL of the conventional MySQL 8.0 series in April 2026.
+Only bug fixes will be released until April 2026, which is the end of life for the previous MySQL 8.0 series.

-There is a grace period of approximately two years or more from the current date.
+There is a grace period of approximately two years or more from the current date and time.

 MySQL 8.x(LTS)